kealanparr/developer-forge/docs/about/index.md

 aside: false
 ---

->Fall in love with some activity, and do it!
+> Fall in love with some activity, and do it!
 Nobody ever figures out what life is all about, and it doesn't matter...
 Nearly everything is really interesting if you go into it deeply enough.
-Work as hard and as much as you want to on the things you like to do the best. <cite>Richard P. Feynman</cite>
+Work as hard and as much as you want to on the things you like to do the best.
+<cite>Richard P. Feynman</cite>

 Hi, my names **Kealan Parr**.
-I'm a **Senior Fullstack Developer** at Amberlabs, with five years experience.
+I'm a **Senior Fullstack Developer** at Amberlabs, with six years experience.

 A few years ago I was finishing my Biology degree and had to do some basic programming for my Biological data.
-I ended up more interested in programming than collecting the biological data.
+I ended up more interested in the programming than collecting the biological data.

 I knew I had to side step into coding.